CiscoDevNet/terraform-provider-nxos/docs/resources/bfd.md

   - Choices: `stateful-ha`
 - `interfaces` (Attributes Map) List of BFD interfaces.
   - Map key: `interface_id` - Must match first field in the output of `show intf brief`.
 Example: `eth1/1`. (see [below for nested schema](#nestedatt--interfaces))
+- `min_receive_interval` (Number) Required Minimum RX Interval.
+This is the minimum interval, in ms, between received BFD control packets that this system is capable of supporting.
+  - Range: `10`-`999`
+- `min_transmit_interval` (Number) Desired Minimum TX Interval.
+This is the minimum interval, in ms, that the system would like to use when transmitting BFD control packets.
+  - Range: `10`-`999`
 - `slow_interval` (Number) Slow timer Interval.
   - Range: `1000`-`30000`
 - `startup_interval` (Number) Startup timer Interval.